 How Does Affirm Work?

 Affirm offers several services, such as a savings account and a debit card launching sometime in the future.
-However, its bread and butter is buy-now-pay-later loans you apply for when you make an online purchase.
+However, its bread and butter is BNPL loans you apply for when you make an online purchase.
 To do this, it partners with retailers directly to customize loan options that may be different from merchant to merchant.

 If you select the Affirm payment option at checkout, Affirm will check your credit, your Affirm payment history, and other factors to decide whether to approve you for a loan or not.